thiom/tiralab/docs/specification_doc.md

 ## Overview

 My plan is to write an interpreter for regular expressions.
-This will be a command-line tool and take a regex and a string to be matched as inputs.
+This will be a command-line app and take a regex and a string to be matched as inputs.

 Regexes will support the following operators: